Getting Started at BC

 Yes.
 You will be able to build on your body of knowledge if certain courses are taken before others.
 Your sequence of courses will vary depending on whether you attend full-time or part-time and on your previous education.
 Your program manager will help you develop an individualized academic plan based on course offerings that makes sense for your schedule.

 No, if they share one BAS degree title you can only select one area of concentration.

-After admission, the BAS degree totals 90 credits and can be completed in 6 quarters of full-time attendance, typically three courses each quarter.
+After admission, the BAS degree totals 90 credits and can be completed in six quarters at a full-time pace, typically three courses each quarter.
 Individual pacing is possible, but students should plan on taking at least one course each quarter so that the material remains current and relevant.